XDROLLOXD/ESP32_Grocy_Barcode_Scanner/README.md

    1. create a Grocy API-KEY
    2. Edit the Setup
    3. Wire everytihing
-   4. Upload the .ino File with the Arduino IDE
+   4. Upload the .ino file with the Arduino IDE

 ## Settings
 ### V1.0